Non-24-hour sleep–wake disorder

-Blind
+In blind people

 It has been estimated that non-24 occurs in more than half of all people who are totally blind.
 The disorder can occur at any age, from birth onwards.
 It generally follows shortly after loss or removal of a person's eyes, as the photosensitive ganglion cells in the retina are also removed.

 Without light to the retina, the suprachiasmatic nucleus (SCN), located in the hypothalamus, is not cued each day to synchronize the circadian rhythm to the 24-hour social day, resulting in non-24 for many totally blind individuals.
 Non-24 is rare among visually impaired patients who retain at least some light perception.
 Researchers have found that even minimal light exposure at night can affect the body clock.

 Symptoms

 People with this disorder might find it difficult to follow a regular clock scheme, as their biological clock can shift so much that they are sleepy during the day and experience insomnia during night.
 Another common diagnostic feature is the cyclical nature of non-24: people will experience certain periods, whether they be weeks or months, of sleeping during the day (symptomatic periods) that alternate with periods of sleeping during normal nighttime hours (asymptomatic periods).

 Symptoms reported by patients forced into a 24-hour schedule are similar to those of sleep deprivation and can include: